6-week course £48.00 per person or £9 per person per evening PAYG

 Our Beginners courses last around 6 weeks and will give you a thorough grounding in the basic figures and concepts of 1950s Rock & Roll Jive.
 We use lead and follow techniques right from the start, and even after the first lesson of your course, you'll usually be able to dance something recognisable!

 1950s Rock & Roll Jive is actually a lot easier to learn than you'd think - generally the guys (or Leaders) are the 'thinkers' keeping you both on time and deciding which moves to do, so the guys' steps are relatively simple, while the girls (or Followers) are being shown off with more twirls and turns, but they don't have to do any of the thinking!
-For our Classic classes you don't need to come with a partner, although you’re welcome to if you wish.
+You don't need to come with a partner, although you’re welcome to if you wish.
 In all our classes, we move people round during the lessons to help you learn quicker and encourage a social feel.
 Getting used to dancing with different people also helps if you start going out to dances, where you'll usually dance with several other people during the evening.

 Each week of the course, we'll start by going over the last week's move, then adding another figure.
-Each move is 'standalone' and can be added into your repertoire from the basic movement at any point in the dance - American Jive is not a choreographed routine, and each leader will have their own unique way of putting moves together.
+Each move is 'standalone' and can be added into your repertoire from the basic movement at any point in the dance - Rock & Roll Jive is not a choreographed routine, and each leader will have their own unique way of putting moves together.
 This also means that it doesn't matter if you have to miss a week, as you won't miss part of a routine, and you can still catch up.
 And we usually leave a couple of weeks of general Beginners classes between courses when you can come along and make up the full 6 weeks - you've paid for six lessons, so you should get six lessons!
 If everyone has already managed to do their full 6 weeks, we just show you another couple of moves.

 Even if you've learnt another style of Jive, we do ask you to join in the first class for a few weeks until you are comfortable with the basics of this style - mainly for the benefit of other learners who only know this style.
 But there's often a chance to stay on for the second lesson as well - come and ask us if you feel you could cope with doing class 1 and class 2 at the same time.